hinsonan/hinsonan.github.io/_posts/2025-07-25-data-imbalances.md

 List of other popular methods:

-Based on the documentation I found, here's a concise explanation of these imbalanced-learn methods:

 #### Over Sampling Methods

-- **ADASYN** - Adaptive Synthetic Sampling that generates more synthetic data for minority class samples that are harder to learn compared to those that are easier to learn, using density distribution as a criterion
+- **[ADASYN](https://www.researchgate.net/publication/224330873_ADASYN_Adaptive_Synthetic_Sampling_Approach_for_Imbalanced_Learning)** - Adaptive Synthetic Sampling generates more synthetic data for minority class samples that are deemed harder to learn, using density distribution as a way to pick the harder classes.

-- **BorderlineSMOTE** - Variant of SMOTE that identifies borderline samples and uses them to generate new synthetic samples, focusing on samples near the decision boundary between classes
+- **[BorderlineSMOTE](https://www.mdpi.com/1996-1073/15/13/4751)** - Variant of SMOTE That uses the borderline data points in order to create synthetic data points.

-- **SVMSMOTE** - Uses an SVM algorithm to detect samples for generating new synthetic samples, focusing on support vectors found by the SVM
+- **SVMSMOTE** - Uses an SVM algorithm (obviously) to detect samples for generating new synthetic samples.

 #### Undersampling Methods

-- **NearMiss** - Controlled undersampling with 3 versions: NearMiss-1 selects majority samples with smallest average distance to k nearest minority samples; NearMiss-2 selects majority samples with smallest average distance to farthest minority samples; NearMiss-3 uses a 2-step algorithm
+- **[NearMiss](https://www.sciencedirect.com/science/article/pii/S0957417422005280)** - [Controlled undersampling with 3 versions](https://machinelearningmastery.com/undersampling-algorithms-for-imbalanced-classification/): "NearMiss-1: Majority class examples with minimum average distance to three closest minority class examples.
+NearMiss-2: Majority class examples with minimum average distance to three furthest minority class examples.
+NearMiss-3: Majority class examples with minimum distance to each minority class example."

-- **TomekLinks** - Removes Tomek's links - pairs of samples from different classes that are each other's nearest neighbors, helping clean noisy boundary samples
+- **[TomekLinks](https://www.researchgate.net/publication/326590590_Classification_of_Imbalance_Data_using_Tomek_Link_T-Link_Combined_with_Random_Under-sampling_RUS_as_a_Data_Reduction_Method)** - Removes Tomek's links - pairs of samples from different classes that are each other's nearest neighbors

-- **EditedNearestNeighbours** - Removes samples if most of their k-nearest neighbors belong to a different class, helping eliminate noisy or misclassified samples
+- **[EditedNearestNeighbours](https://www.researchgate.net/publication/220870570_Edited_Nearest_Neighbor_Rule_for_Improving_Neural_Networks_Classifications)** - Removes samples if most of their k-nearest neighbors belong to a different class.

 ## Combination Methods

-- **SMOTEENN** - Combines SMOTE oversampling with Edited Nearest Neighbours cleaning to both generate synthetic samples and remove noisy ones
+- **[SMOTEENN](https://www.researchgate.net/publication/346282224_SMOTE-ENN-Based_Data_Sampling_and_Improved_Dynamic_Ensemble_Selection_for_Imbalanced_Medical_Data_Classification)** - Combines SMOTE oversampling with Edited Nearest Neighbours cleaning to both generate synthetic samples and remove similiar ones that could add more noise.
-- **SMOTETomek** - Combines SMOTE oversampling with Tomek links cleaning to generate synthetic samples and remove noisy boundary pairs
+- **[SMOTETomek](https://arxiv.org/html/2501.06491v1)** - Combines SMOTE oversampling with Tomek links cleaning to generate synthetic samples and have more distinct samples.

 ### Example Code Using These Methods

-I highly reccomend `imblearn` library in python for experimenting and playing with these methods.
+I highly recommend `imblearn` library in python for experimenting and playing with these methods.

 Here is some code you can build off of to try these methods out